mrcords1231/home_assistant_noaa_tides/README.md

 ## Installation

-1. Open the Settings menu on the sidebar.
+1. Open HACS menu on the sidebar.
-2. Go to 'Add-ons'
+2. Go to 'Integrations'
-3. Click 'ADD-ON STORE'
 4. Click the three dots in the top right corner
-5. Open 'Repositories'
+5. Open 'Custom repositories'
-6. Enter the URL to this branch ('https://github.com/mrcords1231/home_assistant_noaa_tides/') into the 'Add' text box, then click 'Add'
+6. Enter the URL to this branch ('https://github.com/mrcords1231/home_assistant_noaa_tides/') into the 'Repository' text box, select "Integration", then click 'Add'

 ## Sample configuration